 Roof racks now come in all shapes and sizes.
-We get lots of questions about roof top tents and one of the most common is “what sort of roof racks do you need for a roof top tent?”
+We get lots of questions about roof top tents but the most common is “what sort of roof racks do you need for a roof top tent?”

 Not hard to see why people love the idea of roof top tents - adventure, fun, freedom, nature, comfort, convenience ... awesome!

-But then there are some practical things to think about.
+But there are some practical things to think about.

 A few quick pointers on roof racks.

-- Square bars are easier to work with than the oval shaped whisp bars.
+- Square bars and the oval shaped whisp bars are both ok.
 The width of square bars is narrower and most mounting plates supplied with a tent will fit them.
-Whisps are wider and not all plates will be suitable for them and you may have to look around for some alternative to the supplied ones.
+Whisps are wider and most plates will work with them - if not you may have to look around for some alternative to the supplied ones.
 Our Orson roof top tents come with mounting plates that can be used with bars from 4cm up to 8cm in width which should cover most racks on the market.

 - Check weight ratings on roof racks.
-A roof tent can weigh 60+kg so best to get racks that have a load rating of 75kg at least or 100kg even better.
-These ratings are for dynamic weights when a vehicle is moving to cope with braking and turns.
-The static weight on the racks is usually much higher.
+A roof tent typically weighs 60+kg so best to get racks that have a load rating of minimum 75kg or 100kg even better.
+These ratings are for dynamic weights when a vehicle is moving to cope with braking and turning.
+The static weight on the racks is much higher than the dynamic rating.

 - Try to get racks that will leave a reasonable gap between roof and the racks.
 You have to get your hands in there to fasten/loosen the bolts.
-The more room the easier it will be.
+More room and better access will make things easier.

 - Make sure that the height from ground to the top of the roof racks is within reach of the roof top tent ladder and annex you’re after.
 Most ladders are around the 2m mark and annexes fit a set up around 2m in height or XL ones around 2.2m.
-When the racks are set at 2.4m then something’s gotta give.
+If your racks are set at 2.4m up then something’s gotta give.

-- Get advice from a roof rack retailer.
+- Get advice from a specialist roof rack retailer.
 They'll have a database to find racks that are suitable for your model vehicle and compatible with a roof top tent.
-You can fit a set of racks (and a tent) on most vehicles but you should seek advice and also check the load capacity of your vehicle roof with the manufacturer.
+You can fit a set of racks (and a tent) on most vehicles but you should seek professional advice and also check the load capacity of your vehicle roof with the manufacturer.

 - Ute back frames – some guys are building racks and frames over the ute trays to sit the tents on.
 We hope to have a frame that can be fitted to ute backs in the near future.